Planning and booking things to do

 Caithness’s amazing beaches

 Caithness has almost too many beaches to mention.
 The nearest is Sandigoe, go rockpooling there and look out for the remains of the metal-works you can see in the photos of the Dishon family in the hall.
 You can see Keiss and Reiss from the kitchen window; they’re lovely long sandy beaches which are great for exercising your dog or flying a kite.
 Dunnet has impressive rollers and is a good beach for walks and beach-combing.
-Peedie Sands is tucked away below the House of the Northern Gate.
+Peedie Sands is not the easiest to get to, but worth the walk.